Kourtney Kardashian Mad At Scott Disick For Taking Kids To Paid Vegas Appearance

 “Mason and Penelope went with Scott to Las Vegas this weekend and were chaperoned the entire time by Kourtney’s team of security,” the source said.
 “Scott cannot do anything with those kids without her knowing exactly where they are, what they are doing and who they are with.

-The same insider also claimed that Kourtney Kardashian asked Scott Disick to keep his phone on at all times so that she can check on the kids any time.
+The same insider also claimed that Kourtney Kardashian asked Scott Disick to keep his phone on at all times so that she can check on the kids anytime.

 “Kourtney does not really care about what happens to him because he makes her sick.
-She only cares about her kids, the insider added.
+She only cares about her kids,” the insider added.

 It’s tempting to chide Disick over the fact that he took his children to a paid appearance in Las Vegas since it gives the impression that he’s using them to earn some cash.
 As Ashley Mitchell wrote in her piece for the Celebrity Insider, “He surely painted a very nice family picture there, but is he really doing it for the kids?”